This is section documents some of the more interesting characters that have made substaintial contributions to our theatre history.

 Kurt is one of the most important chroniclers of the world’s history of music and theatre.
 His numerous works on the subject include The Encyclopedia of the Musical Theatre (1994, 2001), The British Musical Theatre (1986), The Musical: a concise history (1997), Gänzl’s Book of the Musical Theatre (1988), Victorian Vocalists (2018) and biographies of such artists as Lydia Thompson (2002), Willie Gill (2002), Emily Soldene (In Search of a Singer, 2007), and Gilbert & Sullivan, the Players and the Plays (October 2021).
 Forthcoming works include an update of the 2007 University textbook, and a translation of the Rapsodies of Petrus Borel with his brother, poet John Gallas.

-Written by Roger Neill
+Written by Simon Plant

-Written by Roger Neill
+Written by Elisabeth Kumm

-Written by Kevin Coxhead
+Written by Kate Newey

-Written by Matthew Peckham
+Written by Judy Leech

-Written by Charles Heslop; with picture research and endnotes by Rob Morrison
+Written by Picture research by Rob Morrison

 With a background in science and biophysics, Rob is equally at home in the Performing Arts having performed in over 70 stage productions since 1975, including plays, revues and musicals for a number of amateur theatre companies based in Melbourne’s eastern suburbs.